SAP-samples/ui5-advanced-exercises-codejam/chapters/06-testing/readme.md

 </html>
 ```

-### 2. Add `testsuite.qunit.ts`
+### 4. Add `testsuite.qunit.ts` (test suite)

-The HTML page requires a testsuite which needs to be put aside.
-Add a file called `testsuite.qunit.ts` in the `test` folder of your UI5 application with the following content:
+The HTML page requires a test suite which needs to be put aside.

+➡️ Create a new  `codejam.supermarket/uimodule/test/testsuite.qunit.ts` file with the following content:

 ```js
 export default {